Sora-3e8/romopad-driver/readme.md

 ![Header](./macropad_product.png)

+Romoral Macropad driver
+===============
+The romopad-driver is a user-space level driver for Romoral macropad.</br>

+The default keylayout of Romoral macropad is not very useful and there're no official drivers for linux</br>
+This driver aims to aid that, the driver er utilizes python-evdev to detect and remap key events sent by the macropad.</br>

 >[!NOTE]
 > Romoral macropad uses generic Acer dev id, which may remap other devices with the same id.</br>
 > This may affect some Acer and generic devices.</br>

-Romoral Macropad driver
-===============
-User-space level driver for remapping of Romoral macropad.<br/>
-This driver utilizes python evdev module to intercept the device and translate the signals.

 ## 🎯 Scope
 - Target device: Romoral factory 12 key macropad